Content on this page was generated by AI and has not been manually reviewed.

 Is a kill switch important for LAN VPNs?

 Yes.
 A kill switch prevents traffic from leaking if the VPN connection drops, protecting internal resources from exposure.
-Are vpns legal reddit and a comprehensive guide to VPN legality, privacy, and usage in 2025

 How often should I rotate VPN credentials or certificates?